ttong-ai/sageutils/README.md

 ```

 ## Disclaimer
 The password utiltiy functions are provided as is.
 We are not responsible for any losses due to misuses or forgotten personal key or any bugs.
-You will need to test it and feel comfortable with the process before use it.
+You will need to test it and feel comfortable with the process before using it.